sinrabanse/Practicum_project_8/README.md

 I am an analytic, so my partners have asked me to prepare some market research.
 I have open-source data on restaurants in LA.

 # Steps
-1) Prepare data for analysis
+1) Prepare data for analysis.
 2) Data analysis.<br/>
     - Investigate the proportions of the various types of establishments.
 Plot a graph.
     - Investigate the proportions of chain and nonchain establishments.
 Plot a graph.
 Which type of establishment is typically a chain?